ssnnd0/Saxon-Scout/README.md

 *   Local storage for scouting entries (data stays on the device).
 *   Dashboard to view summarized scouting statistics.
 *   Theme switching (Light, Dark, Blue, Grey).
-*   Integration with The Blue Alliance (TBA) API v3.
+*   Integration with The Blue Alliance (TBA) API v3 and FRC API.

 ## Setup Requirements

 *   Node.js (v16 or later recommended)
 *   npm or pnpm (pnpm is recommended)
 *   A The Blue Alliance (TBA) API Key (v3)
+*   A FRC API Key

 ## Installation and Setup